andypicke/andypicke.github.io/_posts/2018-10-26-Citibike_Part3_Modeling.md

 tags: python
 ---

-# Introduction

-This is the third in a series of blog posts i'll be writing on a project to analyze NYC citibike data.
-The [first post]() focused on collecting and preparing the data, and a strategy for dealing with a very large data set.
+This is the third in a series of blog posts i'll be writing on a project to analyze NYC Citibike data.
+The [first post](https://andypicke.github.io/Citibike_Part1/) focused on collecting and preparing the data, and a strategy for dealing with a very large data set.
 In the second part, I did some EDA (exploratory data analysis) of the data.
 In this final post, i'll focus on modeling with the aim of predicting the number of Citibike rides taken on a particular day.

 From the EDA, I identified several variables that are correlated with the number of rides and should probably be included in my model: